devareus/Eclectic-Token-Sniper/README.md

 For bug reports, feedback or help, use the Issues functionality here on Github, send an email to [devareus@protonmail.com](devareus@protonmail.com) or join the
 Telegram channel at [http://t.me/EclecticTokenSniper](http://t.me/EclecticTokenSniper).

-A 3.0% developer fee is paid on each sucesfull buy.
+A 1.5% developer fee is paid on each sucesfull buy.
+No developer fees are paid when selling.

-An additional 7.5% developer fee is paid on all profits above 0.01 base tokens (BNB in the BSC, MATIC on Polygon, etc).
-The profit is calculated as: *amount sold* - *amount bought* - *all gas costs*.

 Buying using the safe-buy contract has an extra fee of 1.5% of the amount paid if successful.
 Nothing is charged otherwise.

 ***If for privacy, costs or any other reasons you prefer not to pay per-transaction fees, get in touch and we can discuss providing you with a version free of fees, for a fixed price or subscription-based***